CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 3.4) Now you can open the Mobile Xcode project, build it, and run it.
 Note: building for "My Mac (Designed for iPad)" on Mac Silicon will run, but it is unstable.
-Also, you can't run in an emulator since LibreOffice for iOS is built for arm64 only.
+Also, you can't run in an emulator since Collabora Office core for iOS is built for arm64 only.
 So, effectively, you can only test the build on a real iOS device.